SonkeWohler/.vim/README.md

 ### AutoHotkey (Windows Specific)

-There are the *AutoHotkey* files, with some important considerations about these in the [hotkeysOnStartup subfolder](hotkeysOnStartup/README.md).
-To deploy these run:
+The *AutoHotkey* files and some important considerations if you want to edit them are detailed in the [hotkeysOnStartup subfolder](hotkeysOnStartup/README.md).

+To deploy them run:

 ```
 source ~/.vim/hotkeysOnStartup/copyHotkeys.sh